Table of Contents[Hide][Click to Show]

 Near Wrigley Field, this casual, comfortable neighborhood spot has delicious comfort food, especially rotisserie chicken.
 You HAVE to get the cornbread skillet, served with the hot maple butter.
 And for dessert, my kids love Crosby’s Kitchen warm cookie skillet with a scoop of ice cream on top.
 3455 N. Southport Ave.
 It’s also fun to walk a few blocks north on Southport, to the colorful candy store Candyality, at 3737 N. Southport, and peruse their old-school candies.

-For a list of other fun things to do in Wrigleyville with kids, see my story here.
+Here’s a list of other fun things to do in Wrigleyville with kids.

 Awesome barbecue and baby back ribs are served in this corner tavern that’s been around since 1932 and is frequented by celebrities.
 I mean, wouldn’t the kids freak if a Chicago Cubs player or Jack Black walked into the restaurant?
 1655 N. Sedgwick (in the Old Town neighborhood).